 Who needs a trust?

-Ultimately, this is a conversation you should have with your estate planning agent or attorney—everyone’s situation is different, and therefore so are their trust agreement needs.
-That said, a few common reasons to consider a trust include whether you own a business—you could write a trust document that outlines how you hope to pass your business down to your children, including how to divide the percentage of interest in the business.
+Ultimately, this is a conversation you should have with your estate planner or attorney—everyone’s situation is different, and therefore so are their needs.
+That said, a few common reasons to consider a trust include whether you own a business—you could write a trust that outlines how you hope to pass your business down to your children, including how to divide the percentage of interest in the business.

 You might also want a special needs trust to help provide for a loved one who might need long-term care.
-With a special needs trust agreement, you can set aside trust assets for a loved one without limiting their access to government benefits — which is one of the best ways to ensure your child or relative gets the financial support they need.
+With a special needs trust, you can set aside assets for a loved one without limiting their access to government benefits — which is one of the best ways to ensure your child or relative gets the financial support they need.

 What type of trust might I need?

 There are many different kinds of trusts, but the most common type is a revocable living trust.
 The key words here are “living”—it goes into effect while you’re still alive—and “revocable,” which means you can change your plans if and when the need arises.
-Essentially, a revocable living trust gives you more control and flexibility over your assets as you age and your situation changes.
+Essentially, this kind of trust gives you more control and flexibility over your assets as you age and your situation changes.